 For many people, losing weight is an ongoing battle that requires strategy, perseverance and commitment.
-We often find ourselves struggling to meet goals after initial weight loss success, which causes backsliding and returning to old habits.
-Luckily, with the South Beach Diet, you get a phased approach to weight loss, which is designed to help you through each phase of your journey.
-(Haven’t sign up yet?
-What are you waiting for?!
-Click here to get started >).
+We often find ourselves struggling to meet weight loss goals after initial weight loss success, which causes backsliding, returning to old habits and weight loss challenges.
+Luckily, with the South Beach Diet, you get a healthy approach to weight loss, which is designed to help you through each phase of your journey.

 Here are the five most common weight loss challenges and how to beat them:

 1. Your Social Life Involves Eating Out… A Lot.